 We and our principals, employees or affiliates purchase or sell for our own portfolios the same securities that we purchase or sell for client portfolios.
 We also recommend that our clients purchase or sell the same securities that we and/or our principals, employees or affiliates purchase or sell for our own portfolios.
 We and/or our principals, employees or affiliates purchase or sell securities for our own portfolios at the same or different times as client portfolios.
+We and/or our principals, employees or affiliates purchase or principals, employees or affiliates also purchase or sell securities for our own portfolios.
 We and/or our principals, employees or affiliates also purchase or sell securities for our own portfolios while selling or purchasing the same securities for client portfolios.
 These practices create potential conflicts of interest because we and/or our principals, employees and affiliates have an incentive to favor our own portfolios, or portfolios in which we have a direct or indirect financial interest, over other client portfolios.
 We believe that we have implemented policies and procedures that are reasonably designed to mitigate these potential conflicts of interest.
 For example, our code of ethics contains policies and procedures for pre-clearing reportable transactions in securities that may be purchased or sold for client portfolios, requiring reportable transactions to meet specified minimum holding periods, and restricting reportable transactions during blackout periods specified by the code of ethics.